I have revised the article in the light of two developments:

 In the organisational realm there has been no shortage of movers and shakers during the past three decades, or collaborative gatherings in which such people created visions, shared ideas, and hatched plans.
 Here are some notable events:

 1983: First International Symposium on Organization Transformation (OT1).
-The worldwide OT network spawned two books (Transforming Work and Transforming Leadership), the trailblazing consultancy nowhere, and the practice of Open Space Technology.
+The worldwide OT network spawned two books (Transforming Work and Transforming Leadership), the trailblazing consultancy nowhere, and the Open Space conferencing format.
 The final OT conference (OT24), held in Hawai’i , took place in 2006.

 1987: From Organization to Organism conference, hosted by Findhorn Foundation, UK.